 Around the House —

-- A dozen bags rolled up tight fit into a small ziplock bag, freeing up lots of space in kitchen drawers.
+- A dozen bags rolled up tight fit into a small ziplock bag, freeing up lots of space.

-- Protect water and gas valves in the wintertime.
+- Bags can protect exterior water and gas valves in the wintertime.

-- Take grocery and retail sacks back to the store for reuse while shopping.
+- Take bags back to the store for reuse while shopping, or for recycling.

-- Plastic bags keep dust away when storing off-season shoes.
+- Plastic bags keep dust away when storing off-season shoes, clothes.

-- Use plastic sacks to cushion breakable items when moving them in boxes.
+- Use plastic sacks to cushion breakable items in boxes for storage or moving.

-- Store outgrown clothing to pass down to the next child in plastic bags.
+- Store outgrown clothing to await the next child in plastic bags.

-- Use them to take clothing to the KNIB Clothing Drive in May, July or October
+- Use them to take clothing to the Keep Northern Illinois Beautiful Clothing Drives in May, July or October

 For the Holidays —

 - Make Christmas wreaths with bags (ideas on Pinterest, in magazines, etc.)

 - Protect gifts from rain and snow during holiday trips and visits.

 - To keep needles from your Christmas tree off the carpet, cut open a large trash bag and place under the stand.

 - When you take the tree apart after the holidays, put the pieces into heavy plastic bags for storage or for transporting natural trees to a recycling site — but please remove and discard the bags once at the chipping site.

 - Put a small bag on your hands when handling the tree trunk to keep off pine tar.